amyfrancis97/global-epistasis/README.md

 ```

 ### Step 2: 2_get_11_mer.sh ###
-This script then obtains the binding affinities for each of the structures from Absolut!.
-If the CDR-H3 sequence is greater than 11 amino acids, this script obtains the binding affinity for each 11-mer slide, and returns the 11-mer CDR sequence that results in the most negative binding affinity.
+Once the structure files have been downloaded from the Absolut! software (above), this script then takes the corresponding CDR-H3 sequence from *data/global_epistasis_cdrs_greater_11.txt* and runs them through the software to obtain the predicted binding affinities. *./AbsolutNoLib singleBinding* predicts the binding of each 11-mer slide for a given sequence.
+Therefore, for CDR-H3 sequences longer than 11 amino acids long, this script then selects the best-binding 11-mer slide for each antigen complex (e.g., the most negative).

 Execution:
 ```bash
 sbatch run_jobs.sh 2_get_11_mer.sh $pdb_code $sequence
 ```

-In the *main.sh* script, $pdb_code is the antigen structure file and the $sequence is the CDR-H3 sequence of the antibody.
-These are extracted from data/global_epistasis_cdrs_greater_11.txt.
+Where $pdb_code is the antigen structure file and the $sequence is the CDR-H3 sequence of the antibody.
+These are extracted from *data/global_epistasis_cdrs_greater_11.txt*.

 ### Step 3: 3_get_mutants.sh ###

-For the best-binding 11-mer CDR-H3 sequence (obtained in the previous script), this executes scripts to generate all possible single mutants, and a specified percentage of double and triple mutants.
-Then it executes another script to obtain predicted Asbolut! binding affinities for each of the mutant sequences and reformats for MAVE-NN models.
+For the best-binding 11-mer CDR-H3 sequence (obtained in the previous script), this executes python scripts that generate all possible single mutants, and a specified percentage of double and triple mutants.
+The default is to generate all single mutants, 50% of possible double mutants, and 5% of triple mutants.

-The default is for this script to obtain binding affinities for all singles, 50% of doubles, and 1% of triples, but these percentages can be specified as arguments within the main script:
+Once the mutant sequences have been randomly generated, the script then runs *./AbsolutNoLib repertoire* to obtain the binding affinities for each of the mutants, and finally generates a file that can be used as input for MAVE-NN software.
+For each antigen, the following output files are generated:

+* trainval (all_mutants)     # Trainval file for all mutant sequences across all epitopes
+* test (all_mutants)         # Test file for all mutant sequences across all epitopes
+* trainval (single epitope)  # Trainval file filtered to only keep sequences that are predicted to bind to the same epitope as the wild-type sequence.
+* test (single_epitope)      # Test file filtered to only keep sequences that are predicted to bind to the same epitope as the wild-type sequence.

 Execution:
 ```bash
 sbatch run_jobs.sh 3_get_mutants.sh --double 0.5 --triple 0.01 "$result_file"
 ```

+Where *$result_file* is the resulting binding affinity file for each antigen that contains the best-binding 11-mer CDR-H3.

 ### Step 4: sampling_wrapper.sh ###
 This job script runs MAVE-NN global epistasis models for different numbers of double and triples. sampling_wrapper.sh must have 3 arguments passed to it: